 - Rinse the beans well with water and place them in a large bowl.
 Cover them them with plenty of water and let them soak overnight.

-- The next day add the 1 tbsp of oil to a pressure cooker (this is to prevent foam from forming during cooking) and then add the rinsed beans along with the carrot and the green plantain.
+- The next day add the 1 tbsp of oil to a pressure cooker (this is to prevent foam from forming during cooking) and then add the rinsed beans along with the 2-2.5 liters of water, the carrot and the green plantain.
 Cover the pressure cooker, bring to pressure over high heat, then lower the heat to medium low or low and cook for about 25 minutes.
 If you're using a regular pot, bring to a boil over high heat, reduce the heat to medium low or low and cook for about 45-50 minutes.

 - In the meantime, heat the oil in a large pan over medium heat.
 Add the chopped onion and cook for about 3 minutes or until it's translucent Then add the garlic and cook for another minute.
 Now add the chopped tomatoes and cook for about 5 minutes or until they're soft.
 Season with the cumin, color, salt and pepper.
 You can add the ¼ cup of water if you want.
 Set this hogao aside.